Spatial organization of biomass controls intrinsic permeability of porous systems: Results

 \subsection{Porous medium colonization by \textit{Pseudomonas putida}}

 We prepared bacterial cultures of motile and non-motile bacteria: \textit{Pseudomonas putida} sp.
-KT2440 wild-type (WT) modified to express green fluorescent protein GFP and its non-flagellated mutant (\( \Delta \)fliC) also tagged with GFP (see methods).
-Bacterial frozen stocks are revived and grown overnight in Luria Bertani medium (LB) at 30°C, then, diluted 1:100 the next day in fresh medium and incubation until exponential growth phase ($\sim 3$~hours) prior to use in microfluidics experiments.
-After infecting the device with the prepared suspension, we switch to a continuous injection of a sterile LB solution.
+KT2440 wild-type (WT) modified to express green fluorescent protein GFP and its non-flagellated mutant (\( \Delta \)fliC) also tagged with GFP (see S.I.).
+Immediately after chip inoculation, the UV-C LEDs (Fig.~\ref{Fig1}~(c)) were activated to continuously irradiate the grain-free regions of the chip.
+After 30 minutes since inoculation, we switch to the continuous injection of a sterile LB solution.
 Bacteria can divide, and the associated biomass grows only within the porous landscape, as a continuous UV-C illumination is guaranteed at the inlet and outlet for the whole duration of the experiment.
 In both scenarios (corresponding to WT and $\Delta$fliC), biomass growth is driven by division of cells that are attached to the solid surfaces of the chip while up-taking nutrients and respiring oxygen transported by the flow.
 The consequent biomass growth and accumulation in the pores reduces the space available for fluid to flow.
 Pores are eventually filled and (in some cases) completely clogged.
-When the latter condition takes place, flow within a given pore is dramatically.
+When the latter condition takes place, flow within a given pore is dramatically reduced.
 As a biofilm is indeed a porous material itself, the flow is never expected to completely stop as the fluid can pass among cells and within the EPS~\cite{billings2015material, flemming2000biofilms, pintelon2012effect, dreszer2013hydraulic, mcdonogh1994permeability}. \\